laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-20/day-1/lecture-materials/token-based-auth-with-react-and-jwts.md

 **Tips For using Auth in Project 3**

-The time to implement auth will come very early during your project's development - in fact, you will need to implement authentication before any of the app's functionality (other than the landing page functionality).
+The time to implement auth will come very early during your project's development!
+The earlier the better because of the number of files that much be changed, and the posibility for merge conflicts.